Command Compositions

 frc2::ConditionalCommand(commandOnTrue, commandOnFalse, [&m_limitSwitch] { return m_limitSwitch.Get(); })

-The unless() decorator (Java, C++) composes a command with a condition that will prevent it from running.
+The unless() decorator (Java, C++, Python) composes a command with a condition that will prevent it from running.

 // Command will only run if the intake is deployed.
 If the intake gets deployed while the command is running, the command will not stop running